-The set-up of the F3 paddock always takes place on the Thursday afternoon at around 13:00 The exact times will be communicated via teaminfo before each event.
+The set-up of the F3 paddock always takes place on the Thursday afternoon at a time still to be announced.
+The exact times will be communicated via teaminfo before each event.

 Cars are not allowed to enter the paddock before being asked to do so by the F3 Organisation.